notrab/express-tutorial/lessons/04-static-files/README.md

 const path = require('path')
 ```

-Now let's mount static files at the root of our domain.
+Now let's mount static files at the root of our app.

 ```javascript
 app.use(express.static(path.join(__dirname, 'public')))